jamf/jamfconnect/additional_extension_attributes/README.md

 - Set the `DenyLocal` preference key to `true` for in the `com.jamf.connect.login` preference domain, which will force a user to use network authentication with Jamf Connect on their next login, even if FileVault is enabled.
 - Use the Jamf Helper utility to execute a script that prompts users to sign in with Jamf Connect.

-# Count of Jamf Connect users
+## Total Count of Jamf Connect users

 Determine how many local user accounts on a computer are connect to a network account in your IdP via Jamf Connect.